NovationScripts/Multimillionaire/README.md

 At this stage, the contract has reached its maximum possible size.

 If the errors are fixed, it might actually work.
 The contract compiles and deploys, but errors occur during testing.
+If optimization cannot be improved further, it's time to move on to the debugging stage.

 If you have any thoughts, you can leave them in the discussions of this repository. https://github.com/NovationScripts/Multimillionaire/discussions